 Mobile broadband deals explained

 To achieve this you need to use a mobile broadband dongle.
-These devices - either simple USB keys or pocket-sized wireless hotspots - contain a SIM card just like a smartphone and connect to desktop computers, laptops or tablets to provide internet connectivity.
+These devices - either simple USB sticks or pocket-sized wireless hotspots - contain a SIM card just like a smartphone and connect to let you connect desktop computers, laptops or tablets to the internet.

 Coverage is a really important thing to consider when selecting a mobile broadband service.
 If you cannot get at least a 3G signal you’ll find the connection is far too slow to be useful.
 To check coverage in your area before you buy, click the network logos below: